Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/www/ReflectiveDiscussion.md

 title: Alignment with Sustainable Development Goals (SDG)
 ---

-🌏 UNICEF proposed 17 sustainable development goals which act as a blueprint to achieve a better and more sustainable future for all.
-Being at a junction of development when extreme weather is becoming more frequent and conflicts more intense, engineers must use these goals as guidance to achieve sustainable development and preserve a future for posterity. <br />
+UNICEF proposed 17 sustainable development goals which act as a blueprint to achieve a better and more sustainable future for all.
+The three most relavant of the goals are highlighted below. <br />
 <br />
 ## Sustainable Development Goals